 I can guarantee you that the above decluttering tips will save you time and make the decisions easier, but they might not be enough for those who have a strong attachment to their belongings.
 So I’ll share in a separate blog post additional decluttering tips for when you really struggle to let go.

 Now you don’t have to wait for my next blog post if the clutter is weighing you down.
-I can provide you right now the hands-on help and emotional support you need.
-As Erica, one of my past clients said, “it’s so much easier to make the changes happen when someone is offering advice that comes without emotional attachment, but definitely with friendly support.”
+I can provide you with the hands-on help and emotional support you need right now.
+As Erica, one of my past clients said, “It’s so much easier to make the changes happen when someone is offering advice that comes without emotional attachment, but definitely with friendly support.”
 And you might be one of these people for whom one session with me might be enough to get you unstuck and move forward.
 So take the first step towards a clutter-free life and contact me now!
 I’d love to help you.